vborder/EventTrackerProject/README.md

 ## How to Use

 Upon navigating to the site, the user is presented with all their previous sleep entries and the option to enter a new sleep entry.
 The user then has the option to update this information or delete the entry from the list.
-All changes in table data should appear instantly on the same page, but sometimes a refresh of the page and a new retrieval is required.
+All changes in table data should appear instantly on the same page.

 Information on the average restfulness upon waking is also presented at the bottom of the all results table.